AliceWonderMiscreations/PluggableUnplugged/README.md

-The salt generation functions have been replaced to instead create the salt using a base64 encoding of 32 bytes of random data from a cryptographically secure pRNG or by using `sodium_crypto_generichash()` when it is a salt that is not stored but needs to regenerate the same every time it is generated.
+The salt generation functions have been replaced to instead create the salt using a base64 encoding of 32 bytes of random data from a cryptographically secure pRNG or by using `sodium_crypto_generichash()` when it is a salt that is not stored but needs to generate the same value every time it is generated.

 ### WordPress Nonce